larrydodson/Cryptocurrencies/README.md

 ## Overview

   In support of .
+  a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
+The company, however, is lost in the vast universe of cryptocurrencies.
+So, they’ve asked you to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.

    ### Purpose
    To prepare a new .
+   The data will need to be processed to fit the machine learning models.
+Since there is no known output so have used unsupervised learning.
+To group the cryptocurrencies, Martha decided on a clustering algorithm.
+And, to use data visualizations to share findings with the company's board.

    The deliverables are:
-   - Deliverable 1: a
+   - Deliverable 1: Preprocessing the Data for PC
-   - Deliverable 2: b
+   - Deliverable 2: Reducing Data Dimensions Using PCA
-   - Deliverable 3: c.
+   - Deliverable 3: Clustering Cryptocurrencies Using K-means
+   - Deliverable 4: Visualizing Cryptocurrencies Results

    ### Resources
-  * Data/content sources: t
+  * Data/content data source: crypto_data.csv, retrieved from CryptoCompare https://min-api.cryptocompare.com/
-  * Software: Windows10, Python 3.8.3, Jupyter Notebook, VS Code 1.49.1, Libraries: Scikit-learn, Plotly, hvPlot
+  * Software: Windows10, Python 3.8.3, Jupyter Notebook, Libraries: Pandas, Scikit-learn, KMeans, PCA, StandardScaler, MinMaxScaler, Plotly,, plotly.express, hvPlot

 <br>